cwoodard111/funnycoin/readme.md

 ## A decentralized ledger of funny images, anybody can submit their images.

-Funnycoin has two categories of miners, One that does optimized calculations to calculate wether the wallet has enough balance and that the blockchain is valid.
+Funnycoin has two categories of miners, One that does proof-of-work mining calculations and that the blockchain is valid.
 The other miner category is the ones that rate the images, anybody can join this position.

 ## How do funnycoins get added to circulation?